ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 wsk api create /club /books delete deleteBooks          --response-type http
 ```

-Notice that the first action exposed with base path `/club` gets the API label with name `Book Club` any other actions exposed under `/club` will be associated with `Book Club`
+Notice that the first action that is exposed with the base path `/club` gets the API label with name `Book Club`.
+Any other actions that are exposed under `/club` are associated with `Book Club`.

-Let's list all the actions that we just exposed.
+List all the actions that are exposed by using the following command:
 ```
 wsk api list -f
 ```
+{: pre}

 ```
 ok: APIs
 Action: getBooks